Great Central Railway (Nottingham): Preservation history

+As of 2025 the line is fully re-opened with trains running to the A60 bridge on special events and Rushcliffe halt on normal running days.

 The railway route

 Ruddington Fields is the main station on the line and the home of the Great Central Railway (Nottingham).
-It features a road transport building, locomotive sheds, GCR signal box (ex Neasden), miniature and model railways, cafe, visitor centre, toilets and car park.
+It features a road transport building, locomotive sheds, GCR signal box (ex Neasden), miniature and model railways and visitor facilities.
 The Rushcliffe Country Park, created over the balance of the ex MoD site, surrounds the GCRN facilities here.
-In 2009, a new platform was opened and a second platform is currently part way through construction.
+In 2009, a new platform was opened with a second planned.

 The gated Asher Lane Crossing is on a private road which was formerly the MOD depot perimeter road.
 It is a short walk from the Country Park to the crossing, where it is possible to see trains passing and the crossing keeper at work.
 There was a set of sidings here, called Asher Lane Exchange Sidings, but they have since been removed.

 Fifty Steps Bridge is the end of the spur from Ruddington Fields, known as Ruddington South Junction, where trains reverse for the onward journey to Loughborough.
 The bridge itself originally had 'Fifty Steps' but subsequent modifications have increased that number.
-The former Ruddington station is further north and, following the reunification of the two halves of the preserved GCR, could see improvements made to aid towards eventual reopening, the trackbed being owned by the charity, East Midlands Railway Trust, to support the eventual extension of the line.
+The former Ruddington station is further north, however is now overgrown and used as part of a cycle track, the bridge has also been reinforced to accommodate with increased road traffic.